javvylx/2202-teameggfriedrice/README.md

 	icat -o <offset> <dd image> 0 > mft.raw
 	```

+After obtaining the raw MFT file, parse it to the tool for analysis.

-3. Navigate to project folder in command prompt or pycharm terminal.
+1. Navigate to project folder in command prompt or pycharm terminal.

-4. Run the MFT Analyser with the raw MFT file:
+2. Run the MFT Analyser with the raw MFT file (in Windows OS):

 	```sh
 	python 2202_teameggfriedrice_mft_final.py -f <raw MFT file>